Blackpool weather forecast: This is when rain will hit Blackpool

 What will the weather be like this afternoon in Blackpool?

-This afternoon will then be cloudy throughout.
-The temperature will reach its peak of 19C by 3pm.
+This afternoon will then be overcast, but dry throughout.
+The temperature will increase to its peak of 18C by 1pm.

 What will the weather be like this evening and tonight in Blackpool?